lisa-lionheart/CitySync/README.md

 - Can we parse the save game format.
 Yes.
 Done!
 - What effect does ignoring changes to a neighbour have if we simply over write them is it game breaking?
 - Are city GUIDs persistent over founding/obliterating a city
+- If we lock a file so its completly read only will it fuck the game?
 - Will two people be able to play side by side with out the game breaking ?
 - How do we handle making network connections?